CorentinGS/ZaString/README.md

 ## 📊 Performance

-ZaString significantly outperforms traditional string building approaches.
-Here are the actual benchmark results from comprehensive testing:
+ZaString significantly outperforms traditional string-building approaches.
+See the benchmark results below and in the `tests/ZaString.Benchmarks` project for details.

 ### Basic String Building Performance